Multimodal In-context Learning for ASR of Low-resource Languages: Results and Analysis

 \subsection{Interpretable MICL}

 We analyze how speech LLMs utilize multimodal demonstrations in MICL by examining attention weights.
-Our analysis focuses on Phi-4 as a representative speech LLM, in which a decoder attends over interleaved text and speech representations produced by modality-specific encoders.
+Our analysis focuses on Phi4 as a representative speech LLM, in which a decoder attends over interleaved text and speech representations produced by modality-specific encoders.
 We note that attention is not a perfect explanation of model behavior.
 Speech LLMs can exhibit attention artifacts, such as attention sinks, and strong head-level specialization.
 Therefore, we treat attention statistics as a diagnostic signal rather than causal evidence \cite{chefer2021transformer,kang2025see,kang2025your}.

-Implementation details are provided in Appendix~\ref{sec:app_attn_allocation}.
+We experiment on the Khinalug dataset.
+For each example, we compute the attention mass from generated output tokens to the tokens belonging to prompt, demonstration audios and texts, target audio and ASR task.
+We only report values on demonstrations for analysis in this section, and present the entire scores in Table \ref{tab:attn_allocation} in Appendix~\ref{sec:app_attn_allocation} .

 \textbf{Imbalanced attention on modalities:} We first quantify how much the model attends to the audio part versus the text part among all attention goes into the in-context demonstrations.
 Here, we average the attention mass across heads and layers, and then across the evaluation set.
-Table~\ref{tab:attn_ratio_audio_text} shows that the model allocates more attention to text tokens than to audio tokens in the demonstrations.
-This is understand the condition that the audio representation is roughly three times longer than the text representation under the setting of Phi-4 model (Appendix~\ref{sec_app_audio_text_repre_lengths}).
-Referring to previous work \cite{baldassini2024makes, chentrue} showing multimodal LLMs mainly learn from text context and needs to pay more attention on visual modality, our finding confirms a similar imbalanced attention distribution for the speech modality.
+Table~\ref{tab:attn_ratio_audio_text} that the model allocates more attention to text tokens than to audio tokens in the demonstrations, even though the audio representation is roughly three times longer than the text representation in the Phi4 setting (Appendix~\ref{sec_app_audio_text_repre_lengths}).
+Referring to previous work about vision-based LLMs \cite{baldassini2024makes, chentrue} showing multimodal LLMs mainly learn from text context and needs to pay more attention on visual modality, our finding confirms a similar imbalanced attention distribution for the speech modality.
 This observation indicates the potential to improve speech processing performance by designing LLMs to pay more attention to audio.

 We further observe that increasing the number of in-context samples shifts relatively more attention toward the audio samples.
 A possible explanation is that LLM is capable of understanding the task by learning the correspondence between audio and text within each example pair, and thus tends to increase attention on audios, which are as important as texts.
 We also show this capability of understanding the correspondence within one pair in Section~\ref{sec:ablation_attention}.